yangao07/TideHunter/README.md

                             if r is integer: R = r
-    -u --unit-seq           only output unit sequences of each tandem repeat, no consensus sequence [False] -l --longest            only output consensus sequence of tandem repeat that covers the longest read sequence [False] -F --full-len           only output full-length consensus sequence [False] -f --out-fmt     INT    output format [1]
+    -u --unit-seq           only output unit sequences of each tandem repeat, no consensus sequence [False] -l --longest            only output consensus sequence of tandem repeat that covers the longest read sequence [False] -F --full-len           only output full-length consensus sequence.
+[False]
+                            full-length: consensus sequence contains both 5' and 3' adapter sequence *Note* only effective when -5 and -3 are provided.
+    -s --single-copy        output additional single-copy full-length consensus sequence.
+[False] *Note* only effective when -F is set and -5 and -3 are provided.
+    -f --out-fmt     INT    output format [1]
                             - 1: FASTA
                             - 2: Tabular
                             - 3: FASTQ
+                            - 4: Tabular with quality score
-                              qualiy score of each base represents the ratio of the consensus coverage to the # total copies.
+                              for [3] and [4], qualiy score of each base represents the ratio of the consensus coverage to the # total copies.
   Computing resource:
     -t --thread      INT    number of threads to use [4]